planetlabs/planet-client-python/docs/cli-plus-tutorial.md

 ogr2ogr skysat-convex.gpkg skysat.geojson ogr2ogr -sql "select st_convexhull(geometry) from skysat" -dialect sqlite
 ```

+Other alternative for really big ones, centroid.
+GDAL should be able to do this, need to figure out the similar
+sql.

 #### Simplification with Mapshaper

 Another great tool is [Mapshaper](https://github.com/mbloch/mapshaper), which excels at simplification.
 It offers a